benscho/GLAHFDST/docs/_build/html/_sources/start.txt

 Geoprocessing
 -------------
 In order for tasks like the Criteria function to operate, you'll need a corresponding geoprocessing service running on the server.
-The currently used geoprocessing service is a python script titled "criteriaQuery.py" which is included in the repository under the "Geoprocessing" sub-folder.
+The currently used geoprocessing service is a python script titled "criteriaIntersect.py" which is included in the repository under the "Geoprocessing" sub-folder.
 To set this service up, use the following steps:

 #.
 Open ArcCatalog or ArcMap (either will work, but this will mainly be written from the perspective of ArcCatalog)
 #.
 In the catalog tree, navigate to "My Toolboxes" and create a new toolbox (I named mine "Criteria")
 #.
 Right click on the toolbox and select Add > Script...
 #.
-Add the criteriaQuery.py script
+Add the criteriaIntersect.py script
 #.
 Right click on the script and select "Properties".
 On the Parameters tab, make sure you have two variables - a required input String (can be named whatever you want, but be consistent) and a derived output Feature Class.
 #.
 Right click on the toolbox again.
 Select New > Model...
 #.
-Drag the "criteriaQuery" script into the model window
+Drag the "criteriaIntersect" script into the model window
 #.
 In the model window, select Insert > Create Variable.
 Select "String"
 #.
 Using the "Connect" command from the model window toolbar (icon is two boxes connected by a line), connect your String to the script.
 When prompted, select "layerData" for the String.
 #.
 Right click "String" and select "Model Parameter".
 Do this for "Output" as well.